colestephens901/homelab-portfolio/projects/docker-services.md

 ## Purpose

-The goal of this part of the homelab is to gain hands-on experience with application hosting and service management concepts, including:
+The Docker services environment was created to provide practical experience with hosting and managing real applications in a self-hosted infrastructure environment.

+This part of the lab helps demonstrate skills related to:

 * Docker Compose deployments
 * Container networking
 * Persistent storage
 * Environment variables
 * Reverse proxy configuration
-* Service troubleshooting
 * Application updates
+* Log review and troubleshooting
 * Permissions management
-* Self-hosted infrastructure documentation
+* Self-hosted service documentation
+* Infrastructure organization

 ## Docker Compose Overview